mcjdh/galactic-ring-cannon/ideas.md

 perhaps scale max enemy count based on time so game gets progressively more dank.

-perhaps spawn more bosses with big xp drops on slay.
+perhaps spawn more bosses with big xp drops on slay, and make sure bosses take a bit to slay instead of being 1 shot.

 perhaps add small random chance for xp drops to be big xp.